Cgeers615/Cgeers615/README.md

 ### Hi there 👋

-- 😄 Pronouns: she / they / her
+- 😄 Pronouns: she / her
+- :briefcase: I currently work as a web designer and Jr. front end developer
 - 🔭 I’m currently working on completing the JavaScript path from The Odin Project course.
-Also working as a web designer and Jr. front end developer
-- 🌱 I’m currently learning vanillia JavaScript
+- 🌱 I’m currently learning vanillia JavaScript, and improving my knowledge on website accessibility
 - :pencil2: I currently write HTML and CSS

 <!--
 **Cgeers615/Cgeers615** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.